PaulThblt/just-watch-movie-list/README.md

 paul.thiebault@epitech.eu

 -> Start by running `create-react-app`

 -> Fetch all the movies using the `fetch` command to the API using the `API_KEY`

+-> Create a movie card template with HTML and CSS to display title and poster

 use `npm start` to run at `localhost:3000`